-Reformatory in Chillicothe, OH attend Airplane Mechanics School in 1942.
+FPI inmates at the Federal Reformatory in Chillicothe, OH attend Airplane Mechanics School in 1942.

+The factory at FCI El Reno, OK supplies cargo nets to the military during WW II.
 By 1940, the number of inmate workers climbed to 3,400, which was 18% of the federal inmate population.
 FPI was well on its way to becoming a major corporation, whose growing inmate workforce was skilled in numerous trades and produced an impressive variety of goods.
 Revenues were also on the rise during this period.